 If you agree with the idea there is always more to learn no matter what belt rank you have and you are able to open your mind to radically different ideas and ways of doing things, and if you are willing to take part in an interview to ensure you and the dojo are a match, then we should definitely talk.
 There's no charge for this and it's totally free.

-At Shinobi Martial Arts Center you can study with senior instructors in both historical and modern ninjutsu.
+At Shinobi Martial Arts Academy you can study with senior teachers in both historical and modern ninjutsu.
 The way we present these lessons is a combination of traditional methods, science, creative analogies, and humor.

-Set an appointment to come visit Shinobi Martial Arts Center.
-You'll get to watch some of class and then interview with one of the instructors to determine if you and Shinobi Martial Arts are a good match.
+Set an appointment to come visit Shinobi Martial Arts Academy.
+You'll get to watch some of class and then interview with one of the teachers to determine if you and Shinobi Martial Arts Academy are a good match.

 The Ninja of ancient Japan were martial arts wizards who unlocked the secrets of flow in order to protect their family and friends.
 Nine families through time have passed down these lessons in secret to the current generation.SET APPOINTMENT